12 Proven Steps For Success In Life, Work, and Play

 By “brakes” what I mean is that you may not be achieving your goals because you have a “fear of failure.”
 You are so afraid to fail that it’s hard for you to even get off the starting blocks.

 You may have a “fear of success” that is holding you back.
-You have a villain voice inside your head that is telling you “What if I succeed?
+A villain voice inside your head is telling you “What if I succeed?
 I’ll have so much responsibility, so many expectations!
 Maybe I won’t be able to manage it.”

 Your self-concept and self-esteem may be poor.
 You may not feel worthy of high achievement.
 You may even feel depressed with low energy and a constant barrage of negative thoughts in your head.